laviyatziv/nscabinet/README.md

  3. Environment variables

 For instance, let's say you call `nscabinet({ account : '1234' })`.
 Even if no e-mail is supplied, we also look up in the sources listed above for it.
-You may set a `nsconfig.json` for the project without the password, setting the latter machine-wise using an environment variable.
+You may set a `nsconfig.json` for the project without the password, setting the latter machine-wide using an environment variable.

 ## Common parameters